bandundu/email-archiver/README.md

    - Start the backend and frontend servers

 5. Access the web interface by opening a web browser and navigating to `http://localhost:3000`.

-6. Use the web interface to add email accounts, search for emails, and view email details.

 <!-- ## Setup and Usage